andmer/Stardust/README.md

 To not share what we do, completely, and totally as the SWGEmu team does.
 Well, would be damned hypocritical.

+## Additional dependencies ##

+This modified Core3 Repository utilized the ModTheGalaxy Client TRE Files instead of the stock TRE Files included with the retail client.
+They are available for download from modthegalaxy.com

+Additionally there are specific TRE files native only to Stardust that are distributed through our launcher utility.
+Download them from our website at www.stardust-swg.com

 ### License ###
     Copyright (C) 2017 SWGEmu